angr/angr-doc/docs/structured_data.md

 Then, it merges all the result states together, pulls the return value out of that state, and returns it.

 All the interaction with the state happens with the aid of a `SimCC`, to tell where to put the arguments and where to get the return value.
-By default, it uses a sane default for the archetecture, but if you'd like to customize it, you can pass a `SimCC` object in the `cc` keyword argument when constructing the callable.
+By default, it uses a sane default for the architecture, but if you'd like to customize it, you can pass a `SimCC` object in the `cc` keyword argument when constructing the callable.

 You can pass symbolic data as function arguments, and everything will work fine.
 You can even pass more complicated data, like strings, lists, and structures as native python data (use tuples for structures), and it'll be serialized as cleanly as possible into the state.